Table of Contets

 - Please, make all requests via e-mail to Laura Dallmann.

 a.
 EE rooms 233, 235, and 237: The required info is student name, NDSU ID # and expiration date of access.
 Students do not have to see Laura in person for these labs.
 For class based requests, send Laura the ECE course number(s) and she will retrieve the required data from Campus Connection.
 She will use the last date of classes as the expiration date if not otherwise included.

 >>>>Staff and faculty lab keys open all of the internal card-key secured doors so no card access is required.

 b.
 All EE other labs require name, room number, and exact expiration date such as 8/15/2020.
-Laura will get all other information directly from the student.
+Anne will get all other information directly from the student.

 |ECEALL||ECE Staff, Faculty, and Lecturers|

 |ECEFAC||ECE Faculty, Anne and Laura|